Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation

-We pick out layers offering the highest MAP from both conv. and FC for each CNN and dataset, as well as the dimension which wins out for each selected layer.
-Then exhibit a comprehensive assessment in Table \ref{table:II}.
-The aggregation method here to encode conv. features is also IFK.
-The results show that, in most cases, features from conv. layers are more outstanding for the RS19 and RSSCN7 datasets though features from FC layers works better for UCM.
+We pick out layers offering the highest MAP from both conv. and FC layers, as well as the dimension which wins out for each selected layer.
+A comprehensive assessment is presented in Table \ref{table:II}.
+The aggregation method is IFK.
+The results show that, in most cases, features from conv. layers are more outstanding on the RS19 and RSSCN7 datasets though features from FC layers works better on UCM.

 For further verification, we separately show top 5 images retrieved by the best conv. and FC layers of GoogLeNet at the opposite sides of a dotted line in Fig. \ref{figure:VI}.
 Where correct results are surrounded by green rectangle while red denotes wrong.